mz0in/coolify-docs/traefik/dashboard.md

 ```

 ## Insecure Mode (Not Recommended)
-If you want to enable the dashboard in insecure mode (without password).

-All you need to do is to go the proxy configurations view and change the `insecure` to `true` and `restart the proxy`.
+If you want to enable the dashboard in insecure mode (without a password), all you need to do is go to the proxy configurations view and change the `insecure` setting to `true`, then restart the proxy..

 ```yaml{4}
    - '--api.insecure=true'